wing5wong/artisan-whs-static/source/_extracurricular_activities/debating-club.md

 extracurricular_area: Other
 image: https://res.cloudinary.com/whanganuihigh/image/upload/v1569190546/Performing%20Arts/Debating.jpg
 ---
-Senior debating teams.
 Debating enables students to learn the art of persuasion, research skills and public speaking skills.
-Our school teams prepare to compete in local, regional, and national tournaments.
+Our school teams prepare to compete in regional, and national tournaments.

 **Who can join:** All Students (students may also be interested in adjudicating)

-**When:** Meet fortnightly during interval.
-Closer to Junior regional competitions (which take place once a term) we meet most breaks.
+**When:** Meet weekly during interval.

-**Event:** Local, Regional and National competitions.
-The Central North Island Regional Competition is for Senior students and is run over a weekend in March or April.
+**Event:** Regional and National competitions.
+The Central North Island Regional Competition is run over a weekend in March or April.
+The Manawatu Secondary Schools Debating runs debates on Saturday/Sunday through terms 2 and 3 (approx twice a term).
+Participation is optional.
+Students are welcome to attend just the school club.

 **Cost:** Minimal – contribution to entry and transport costs.